falcosecurity/falco-website/content/en/docs/concepts/outputs/_index.md

 ## Integration with third parties

 Falco alerts can easily be forwarded to third-party systems like off-host SIEM, databases, or Faas.
-While many tools can natively connect to the generic outputs channels that Falco provides such as files and standrd output, a forwarder proxy, [Falcosidekick](/docs/outputs/forwarding), was created to facilitate integration with more than 50 different systems.
+While many tools can natively connect to the generic outputs channels that Falco provides such as files and standard output, a forwarder proxy, [Falcosidekick](/docs/outputs/forwarding), was created to facilitate integration with more than 50 different systems.